Who is my Academic Advisor?

 When will course modalities be listed in Zagweb?

 The Registrar's Office is working to update Zagweb with the most current modality information, and hopes to have this all finalized on August 3rd.

 Can I change my schedule to have all online courses?
 Or, Can I change my schedule to have all in-class or hybrid courses?

 Students who wish to make changes to their schedules based on course modality should make an appointment with an advisor in the Academic Advising & Assistance office.
 You and the advisor will look at the options available and where possible, changes can be made then.
 We cannot guarantee any scheduling modality, but we will do our best to accommodate your request.

 Biology 105 and Lab are unique courses at Gonzaga, in that they are completely independent of each other in terms of course content.
 This allows students to take Lecture the semester prior to taking their lab for the course.
 If you were enrolled for BIOL 105 but not the lab, you will take your lab in the following semester.

 Why do I have a Lab that meets two days a week, when others only meet once?

 Lab Science courses at Gonzaga are sometimes scheduled for two days to make up for lost class time during Holidays.
 For example, labs scheduled for M/W, will meet on Wednesdays when Monday is a holiday.
 You will not be meeting more than once a week for your lab science credit.
+Lab Sciences will also likely be impacted by COVID-19 restrictions, and may have alternating meeting weeks.
 Details and specifics will be included in your syllabus on the first day of class.

 I am a Human Physiology major.
 Why do I have 3 sciences in my first semester (applies to students entering in the fall semester only)?